 Floridians reconsider staying home as Hurricane Milton edges closer

-SARASOTA, Fla. — Chris Smith hustled to the entrance of his local Sarasota Walmart Tuesday afternoon looking to stock up on food, water and other supplies as Hurricane Milton approached the western Florida coast.
+SARASOTA, Fla. — Chris Smith hustled to the entrance of his local Sarasota Walmart on Tuesday afternoon looking to stock up on food, water and other supplies as Hurricane Milton approached Florida's west coast.

 Smith, 62, said he's doing something different to keep safe from the storm: He's leaving his Sarasota home.